kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     // +required
     DeletionPolicy DeletionPolicy

-    // Name of the BucketClaim that resulted in the creation of this Bucket.
+    // References the BucketClaim that resulted in the creation of this Bucket.
     // For statically-provisioned buckets, set the namespace and name of the BucketClaim that is
     // allowed to bind to this Bucket.
     BucketClaim corev1.ObjectReference